unruhe73/check-mysql-db-structure/usage.md

 `server` is the host where you have your MySQL/MariaDB server operative.
 It's optional.
 If you don't assign it, it will be considered as `localhost`.

-`user` is optional.
-If you don't assign it, it will be user `root`.
+`user` is the database username and is optional.
+If you don't assign it, it will be replace by a `root` user as default.

-`password` is optional.
-If you have a database without password you don't need to specify it.
+`password` is the database password for the specified database user.
+It is an optional value.
+If you have a database without a password you don't need to specify it.

-`debug` is optional.
-If you specify it, you'll get the list of the parameters the app is using.
+`debug` is optional and as default value is assigned to `False`.
+If you specify it as `True`, you'll get some debug output as the list of the parameters the class is using to compare the two databases.

 `write-log-to` is optional.
 If you specify it than, the outupt will be redirected to the log_filename file.

-## TO GET THE VERSION NUMBER
+## How to get the version number
 `python main.py -v`

 OR